Nuclear and radiation accidents and incidents: Chernobyl accident

 Evidence can be seen from the 1986 Chernobyl event.
 Due to the violent nature of the accident there, a sizable portion of the resulting radioactive contamination of the atmosphere consisted of particles that were dispersed during the explosion.
 Many of these contaminates settled in groundwater systems in immediate surrounding areas, but also in Russia and Belarus.
-The ecological efects of the resulting radiation in groundwater can be seen in various aspects in the area affected by the sequence of environmental consequences.
+The ecological effects of the resulting radiation in groundwater can be seen in various aspects in the area affected by the sequence of environmental consequences.
 Radionuclides carried by groundwater systems have resulted in the uptake of radioactive material in plants and then up the food chains into animals, and eventually humans.
 One of the most important mechanisms of exposure to radiation was through agriculture contaminated by radioactive groundwater.
 Again, one of the greatest concerns for the population within the 30 km exclusion zone is the intake of Cs-137 by consuming agricultural products contaminated with groundwater.
 Thanks to the environmental and soil conditions outside the exclusion zone, the recorded levels are below those that require remediation, based on a survey in 1996.
 During this event, radioactive material was transported by groundwater across borders into neighboring countries.
 In Belarus, just north of Chernobyl, about 250,000 hectares of previously usable farmland were held by state officials until deemed safe.

 Off-site radiological risk may be found in the form of flooding.
 Many citizens in the surrounding areas have been deemed at risk of exposure to radiation due to the Chernobyl reactor's proximity to floodplains.
 A study was conducted in 1996 to see how far the radioactive effects were felt across eastern Europe.
 Lake Kojanovskoe in Russia, 250 km from the Chernobyl accident site, was found to be one of the most impacted lakes.
 Fish collected from the lake were found to be 60 times more radioactive than the European Union Standard.
 Further investigation found that the water source feeding the lake provided drinking water for about 9 million Ukrainians, as well as providing agricultural irrigation and food for 23 million more.
+The disaster has been described by lawyers, academics and journalists as an example of ecocide.

 A cover was constructed around the damage reactor of the Chernobyl nuclear plant.
 This helps in the remediation of radioactive material leaking from the site of the accident, but does little to protect the local area from radioactive isotopes that were dispersed in its soils and waterways more than 30 years ago.
 Partially due to the already abandoned urban areas, as well as international relations currently affecting the country, remediation efforts have minimized compared to the initial clean up actions and more recent accidents such as the Fukushima incident.
 On-site laboratories, monitoring wells, and meteorological stations can be found in a monitoring role at key locations affected by the accident.